wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-3.&emsp;You have very little trust in me as yet, but trust in me will increase as you turn more and more often to me instead of turning to your ego for guidance.
+3. You have very little trust in me as yet, but trust in me will increase as you turn more and more often to me instead of turning to your ego for guidance.
 <sup>2</sup>The results of trusting in me will convince you increasingly that the choice to trust in me is the only sane choice you can make.
 <sup>3</sup>No one who learns from experience that one choice brings peace and joy, while another choice brings chaos and disaster, needs additional convincing.
 <sup>4</sup>Learning through rewards is more effective than learning through pain, because pain is an ego illusion, and pain can never induce more than a temporary effect.